Veterans Administration Long Beach ARC (AC6VA)

 For more information, please contact Andrew Variano, KK6LPT, our President, at email@example.com.

 In 2013, McBride High School opened its doors.
-The McBride AREC club was the first chartered club for the school.
+The McBride High School ARC club was the first chartered club for the school.
 John Jacobson, KK6JBA agreed to work side by side with Devon Day (KF6KEE) to launch the radio club.
 Soon, Richard Sherwood (N6RU), past President of ARALB, joined the adult support team offering practical and technical advice and a lot of encouragement.

 Since 2013, McBride High School has watched its club swell to ten licensed student operators (including one Extra and two Generals).
 Because McBride High School is a magnet school focusing on Engineering, Medicine, and Forensic sciences, the focus of the club has broadened.
-In addition to a priority in developing an efficient emergency response Amateur Radio team, the students have been challenged wth other science related projects, including antenna design and the design and construction of a mobile radio station.
+In addition to a priority in developing an efficient, Emergency Response Amateur Radio team, the students have been challenged with other science related projects, including antenna design and the design and construction of a mobile radio station.

-McBride has participated in two Field Days and one Rookie Roundup where the AREC club K6MHS, took first in California in contacts and third in the nation.
+McBride has participated in three Field Days and three Rookie Roundup where the AREC club K6MHS, took first in California in contacts and third in the nation.
 McBride held its first Winter Field Day on campus in January 2015.
 ARALB club members worked side by side with the students during the first 24 hour contest on campus.
+In 2017, the McBride Amateur Radio Club made contact with The International Space Station via amateur radio as the entire student body looked on.
+This was the first ISS contact ever made in the history of LBUSD.
 The AREC team has received grants and donations from the ARRL, ARALB, and members of the radio community.
-McBride (K6MHS) has its own radio room with two radio stations and a permanently installed Comet 250B HF antenna, and was recently declared an ARRL Affiliated Club.
+McBride (K6MHS) has its own radio room with two radio stations and a permanently installed Comet 250B HF antenna, and is an ARRL Affiliated Club.